andriescoetsee/ml_overfitting_underfitting/README.md

 ### The goal of supervised learning: reduce Bias and Variance at the same time

-The goal to reduce the Bias and Variance at the same time is not possible because of noise in the traning data.
+The goal to reduce the Bias and Variance at the same time is not possible because of noise in the training data.

 Let's look at the graph below: the true risk (prediction error) is the sum of the Bias and the Variance seen in the green line below.